dacurry-tns/deploying-apereo-cas/pages/building/casclient/configure-httpd-to-use-cas.md

 </html>
 ```

-The PHP code here will display environment variables that are used by `mod_auth_cas` to pass attributes returned by the CAS server along to the web application.
+The PHP code here will display environment variables and HTTP headers that are used by `mod_auth_cas` to pass attributes returned by the CAS server along to the web application.